 While managers are responsible for the efficient operation of a business, accountants are responsible for reporting the results of that effort to the investment community.
 With these two key points in mind, the difference between financial and managerial accounting is much easier to understand.

-In this publication, we're going to explain the difference between managerial accounting, also known as management accounting, and financial accounting.
+In this article, we're going to explain the difference between managerial accounting, also known as management accounting, and financial accounting.
 We'll start that discussion by talking about the overall objectives of accountants versus managers.
 Next, we'll talk about the types of reports produced by each group, and how that information is used both internally and externally.
 Finally, we'll provide a table that summarizes the difference between managerial and financial accounting reports.

 The objective of the financial accounting department is to provide investors, and governing bodies, with a historically accurate report of a company's financial condition.
 End users of financial accounting reports include investors and creditors, as well as government / regulatory agencies.
 For example, financial accounting reports are sent to government agencies such as the Internal Revenue Service as well as the Securities and Exchange Commission.